On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: Subsolution and supersolution

-A metric of the form \eqref{eq:g(z)} evolving under the Ricci flow is determined by a profile function $z$ which, in the $u$-coordinate, satisfies the quasilinear parabolic equation \eqref{eq:RFzu}.
-In this section, we construct sub- and supersolutions to this equation in the interior and the exterior regions, respectively.
+Let $g$ be a metric of the form \eqref{eq:g(z)} that is evolving under Ricci flow.
+Then $g$ is determined by its profile function $z$ which, in the $u$-coordinate, satisfies the quasilinear parabolic PDE \eqref{eq:RFzu}.
+In this section, we construct subsolution and supersolution to this equation in the interior and exterior regions, respectively.